-These findings concurs with those of Schneider et al. (1979) who found that self-attribution bias builds up an individual's overconfidence Individual exposed to self-attribution bias think that they have more abilities than average, known as "Batter then average effect.
+These findings concurs with those of Schneider et al. ??1979) who found that self-attribution bias builds up an individual's overconfidence Individual exposed to self-attribution bias think that they have more abilities than average, known as "Batter then average effect.
 Self-attribution enhances overconfidence, so the subjects who suffer from this bias will be overconfident in their decisions and judgments.
-Gervais & Odean (2001) also found that people suffering from self-attribution bias become more overconfident after a success and it affects the conception about own capabilities as it hinders the evaluation of past performance, this leads to overconfidence.
-Conclusion investment in the Rwandan Stock Exchange.
+Gervais & Odean (2001) also found that people suffering from selfattribution bias become more overconfident after a success and it affects the conception about own capabilities as it hinders the evaluation of past performance, this leads to overconfidence.
+Conclusion

+The coefficient of over-optimism bias in the multivariate regression analysis revealed a statistically significant relationship between over-optimism bias and investment in the Rwandan Stock Exchange.
 Hence the study rejected the null hypothesis and concluded that over-optimism bias has a significant effect on investment in the Rwandan Stock Exchange.
 Based on the findings, the study also concluded that over optimism bias affects the financial decision making of many investors at the stock markets.
 Over-optimism bias occurs majorly when investors place too much weight on past information.